andrewawilley/Five9-Configuration-Webservices-API-Samples/README.md

 The bootstrap.py script will create a private folder that can contain a credentials.py file where you can keep reusable Five9 admin API user credentials in a slightly more secure way than right in the script.
 The private folder is excluded from Git.

-The credentials object looks like this:
+The credentials object in private.credentials looks like this:

     ACCOUNTS = {
         'default_account': {